-If you’re thinking about homeschooling (or just now doing your research) or if you just started homeschooling, one of your concerns may be, “How much is homeschooling going to cost me anyway?”
+If you’re thinking about homeschooling (or just now doing your research) or if you just started homeschooling, one of your concerns may be, How much does homeschooling cost?

 How Expensive is Homeschooling?

 Homeschooling can be costly, but not so expensive that you cannot do it.

-For homeschooling, those expenses will include decisions like what homeschool curricula you use, what books you buy, what method you choose, what activities your kids are involved in outside of the home, and if you join a co-op.
+For homeschooling, those expenses include decisions like what homeschool curricula you use, what books you buy, what method you choose, what social activities your kids are involved in outside of the home, and if you join a co-op.

 YOU MAY ALSO LIKE: QUESTIONS TO ASK ABOUT HOMESCHOOLING

 We try to do a mix of paid classes (music, Spanish, swim) and free classes, like those offered through a museum or a library.

 Do You Get Paid to Homeschool Your Child?

-YES!
 You get paid in love and satisfaction.

-Oh.
 That’s probably not what you meant, huh?

 YOU MAY ALSO LIKE : MAKE MONEY WHILE HOMESCHOOLING